Mohamed-ElHariri/udacity-bikeshare-project/README.md

 Bikeshare Database

 ### Description
-Describe what your project is about and what it does
+This is Bikeshare's database on 3 cities in the US, Washington, New York City and Chicago

 ### Files used
 Include the files used